This information is intended for use by health professionals

 • Missed abortion

 Utrogestan Vaginal 200mg Capsules should only be used during the first three months of pregnancy and must only be administrated by vaginal route.
-Prescription of progesterone beyond the first trimester of pregnancy may reveal gravidic cholestasis.

 Treatment should be discontinued upon diagnosis of a missed abortion.